psatler/meetapp-backend/README.md

 #

+## Endpoints

+This application was tested along with the [Insomnia](https://insomnia.rest/) REST client.
+Below you'll find an explanation of each endpoint this backend has and also a button to download the examples/endpoints used and load in your insomnia instance.

+### _Explanation_

+### _Running with Insomnia_

+Run-in-insomnia button goes here!!!

+#

 ## Some dependecies used

 - [Sucrase](https://github.com/alangpierce/sucrase): It's a transpiler like babel (but faster) which allow us to use ES6 features in Nodejs, like `import` syntax instead of `require`.